Marieke Hardy: Other work

 Hardy started a left-wing political apparel brand with designer Sara-Jane Chase called Polichicks in 2003.

 As of October 2008, Hardy became a committed vegan after completing a one-week challenge set by her Triple J co-presenter Lindsay McDougall.

-Since 2010, she and writer Michaela McGuire have co-hosted the popular international literary public event Women of Letters, in which five or six women read letters they have written on a set theme.
+Since 2010, Hardy and writer Michaela McGuire have co-hosted the popular international literary public event "Women of Letters", in which five or six women read letters they have written on a set theme.

 In October 2010, an article on the Liberal Party politician Christopher Pyne written by Hardy on the ABC The Drum blog site was withdrawn on the grounds that it "failed to meet the standards for argument and well-thought opinion".
 A public apology was issued to Pyne by The Drum editor "for both the attack and for its deeply personal nature".

 In August 2017, it was announced that Hardy would join the annual Melbourne Writers Festival as the event's Artistic Director.
 She resigned from her three-year contract, with effect December 2019.